-The Club is exercising effective financial planning of cash inflow and outflow to be able to sustain its operation.
-It will impose strict health and safety protocols to keep the Club running and in operations for the rest of the year and be able to collect on time from Members the dues and charges.
+The Club is exercising effective financial planning of cash inflow and outflow to be able to sustain its operations.
+It will impose strict health and safety protocols to keep the Club running for the rest of the year and be able to collect on time from Members the dues and charges.